 Relevant actions Reporting requirement Compliant BASELINE Monitoring of weed infestations; adaptive management of shrub, tree and vine weed species required.
 Koala food tree monitoring to occur every 5 years.
 For full OAMP see Appendix 2.
-Metric 1 - Percentage of search sites with recruitment of young food trees 86% of sites have been deep deep deep deep deep deep deep d Y- not an Metric 3 - Reduction in weed coverage across the site Weed coverage does not exceed baseline levels by more than 10% i.
-Monitoring in this period
+Metric 1 - Percentage of search sites with recruitment of young food trees 86% of sites have revidence of recruitment occurring. if Metric 2 - Percentage of search sites sustaining midsize food trees On average 61±0.03% of trees at sites where koala scat was found are in the 51-100cm circumference category.
+Y- not an intensive year Metric 3 - Reduction in weed coverage across the site Weed coverage does not exceed baseline levels by more than 10%